Arlie Mitchell Barlow Road’s last Tollgate Keeper.

 As soon as the muffler was off the man’s head, Lige Coalman recognized Doctor Miller, Dean of the dental college, who owned the farm at Clackamas Lake.
 Lige also personally knew the man, woman and one-year-old child who were down the road in danger of freezing.
 They were the Andrews Family, who had been helping to run the butcher shop in Sandy, Oregon, about 30 miles to the west and below heavy snows.

-The three men got miller into a bed with warm blankets over him.
+The three men got Miller into a bed with warm blankets over him.
 Mrs. Coalman had hot chocolate in brief moments and got busy massaging circulation into Miller’s frosted limbs.
 Mitchell and Lundy immediately bundled up and started for a frozen location known in the summer as Big Mud Hole on the Laurel Creek Road.
-Lige spent a few moments helping his wife feed and partially restore Doctor Mille’s circulation, then followed the other men down the mountain.
+Lige spent a few moments helping his wife feed and partially restore Doctor Miller’s circulation, then followed the other men down the mountain.

 In the early 1900’s tuberculosis was perhaps the most common cause of death in the Northwest among both Indians and whites.
 It was commonly believed that a high, dry, clean atmosphere was imperative to recovery.
 Thousands of persons went to Arizona for possible cure but limited finances made this pilgrimage merely a mirage of hope for the wealthy.
 Nearer to home, high and, if possible, dry hills were often specifically chosen for tuberculosis hospitals and sanitariums.
 It had come to Doctor Miller’s attention that a particular spot in the Cascade Range at Clackamas Lake seemed to have definite benefits of nature that could serve both as a means of profit and as a boon to mankind as a site for a tuberculosis sanitarium because it was true then as it is now that Clackamas Meadows, situated at the very top of the Cascades, enjoyed a prevailing easterly wind almost as uniformly as the summit of Mount Hood has a never-changing southwesterly wind.